elegoupil/graveler/README.md

 This [{graveler} fork](https://github.com/ghcarlalan/graveler) is a wrapper for [{golem}](https://engineering-shiny.org/), [{shinyDashboard}](https://rstudio.github.io/shinydashboard/index.html) and [{unhcrshiny}](https://edouard-legoupil.github.io/unhcrshiny/) packages.

-At a high level, {golem} turns your shiny dashboards into a package framework and allows you to build and deploy them almost exactly as you would an R package.
-This allows for better documentation, testing, robustness, etc. {graveler} abstracts away its technical side and set defaults for your development workflow.
+At a high level, {golem} turns your shiny dashboards into a package framework and allows you to build and deploy them almost exactly as you would for an R package.
+This allows for better documentation, testing, robustness, etc. {graveler} abstracts away its technical side and set defaults for the development workflow of UNHCR dashboards.

-You shall be able to make a working dashboard in less than a minute!
+You shall then be able to make a working dashboard in a few minutes!

 ## Dashboard in Shiny

 Developing dashboards in shiny, rather than with a _"point and click"_  software, requires some familiarity with R programming but also comes with numerous advantages:

- *  __Customizability__: Shiny offers a high level of flexibility and customization, allowing you to design interactive dashboards with tailored visualizations, layouts, and user interfaces (including for the instance [humanitarian icons](https://fontawesome.com/icons/categories/humanitarian)).
-This comes also with amazing plotting capacity leveraging [ggplot2](https://ggplot2.tidyverse.org/)
+ *  __Customizability within standards__: Shiny offers a high level of flexibility and customization, allowing you to design interactive dashboards with tailored visualizations, layouts, and user interfaces (including for the instance [humanitarian icons](https://fontawesome.com/icons/categories/humanitarian)).
+This comes also with amazing plotting capacity leveraging [ggplot2](https://ggplot2.tidyverse.org/).
+At the same time, as soon as the standard css (with [{unhcrshiny}](https://edouard-legoupil.github.io/unhcrshiny/)) is used, the look and feel will remain fully consistent.

  *  __Seamless Integration with R__: Shiny allows you to leverage the power and flexibility of the R language and its extensive ecosystem of packages for data analysis, visualization, and statistical modeling.